ajagnanan/openshift-sonar/README.md

-Sonar on OpenShift
+SonarQube on OpenShift
 ============================

-This repository will help you install [Nexus](http://www.sonatype.org/nexus) on Apache Tomcat using Openshift.
-It is designed to download the latest war from the sonatype website.
-The nexus war url is configurable within the app.conf file.
+This repository will help you install [SonarQube](http://www.sonarqube.org) in a self contained jvm using Openshift.
+It is designed to download the zip distribution from a link.
+The sonar zip url is configurable within the app.conf file.

 Create a DIY app on OpenShift
 ----------------------------